How to Use Wireless Bluetooth to Stream Music on a Boat Stereo System

 What are the options?
 Well, some have suggested we use a wireless Bluetooth speaker and pair it with our phone… but we have really nice audio speakers on the boat and I want to be able to listen to music over the boat’s sound system.

-That’s why I was so pleased to have the opportunity to try the TuneLink Elements by New Potato Technologies – a wireless audio device that links your FM radio to your smartphone.
+In this article we tested the TuneLink Elements – a wireless audio device that links your FM radio to your smartphone.
 You plug it in to your 12V outlet, pair it with your smartphone and play music over FM radio on your marine stereo.

-NOTE: Since this article was written the TuneLink Elements product reviewed is no longer available for purchase, but you can purchase similar products that work the same way – see suggestion products at end of article.
+NOTE: Since this article was written the TuneLink Elements product reviewed is no longer available for purchase, but you can purchase similar Wireless FM Transmitter products that work the same way.

 TuneLink Auto appHere’s How it Works: